Practical Quantum Computing: solving the wave equation using a quantum approach: Discussion

 In this work, we focus on the practical cost of implementing a $1$-dimensional quantum wave equation solver on a quantum computer.
 We show that a quantum computer is able to solve partial differential equations by constructing and simulating the quantum circuits described.
 We also study the scaling of the solver with respect to several parameters of interest and show that the theoretical asymptotic bounds are mostly verified.

-In future works, one can study the possibilities of circuit optimisation described in Appendix \ref{sec:optim-impl}.
+In future works, one can study the possibilities of circuit optimisation.
 It would also be interesting to implement Neumann boundary conditions instead of Dirichlet ones.
 A practical implementation including a non-constant propagation speed $c$ has also been realised during the writing of this paper.
-The results were encouraging but we decided to not include them in the paper to gain more confidence.
+The results were encouraging but were not judged mature enought to include them in the paper.
 Finally, future works might want to extend the wave equation solver to $2$ dimensions or more.